sfuhrm/html2sax/README.md

 # html2sax

  html2sax is a parser for html documents.
 It reads HTML-documents and creates callback calls using the Java(tm) SAX API.

 ## Background

 There are many partly-malformed HTML documents on the web.
-Many page authors don't care about correctness when their browser manages to display his page.
+Many page authors don't care about correctness when their browser manages to display their page.
 Web browsers have specially adjusted parsers that can repair malformed HTML pages to a certain degree.
 Unfortunately there is no standard for correcting mistakes.
 So for wrong pages every browser behaves differently.
 To take a tool into the web you need to parse web pages.
-There is a lot of fancy XML technology out there, but HTML is actually no HTML.
+There is a lot of fancy XML technology out there, but HTML is actually no XML.
 XHTML is XML, but not very wide-spread today.

-## Purpose
+### Purpose

 The intention for the original development was to have a really simple HTML parser that just splits up the lexical parts of a HTML document (tags, attributes, and text).
 The parser should handle errors gracefully and continue after them.
 It should not try to repair documents because the intention was to extract certain parts using XPath-queries.
 There is also a Java version of HTML tidy.
 It does its best at repairing malformed HTML documents.
 It works quite ok, but in my opinion it's too much for some applications.

 ## The library

-html2sax is designed to be the frontend of a web-spider reading websites.
+html2sax is designed to be the frontend for a web-spider reading websites.
 It can handle (almost?) all error situations, but will not try to correct problematic HTML pages.
 It operates on a very low level and is quite fast.
 Tests showed that it is twice as fast as Html-Tidy. html2sax works as a SAX parser.
-Usually SAX is just designed to handle real XML.
-Don't expect many SAX-supporters to work with this 'weak' parser.
+Usually SAX is just designed to handle real XML. html2sax will emit malformed XML which may confuse SAX-using code.
+Don't expect many SAX-code to work with this 'weak' parser.
-The parser was written using JavaCC to support powerful lexical error recovery features.
+The parser was written using a simple DFA.

 ### Features